Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Generative / Statistical Modeling

 The focus is on the first 4 items, which provide a \emph{specification} for the mechanism.
-The dependencies (item 3) describe the structure of the mechanism, and the distributions (item 4) describe the nature of the structure.
-For example, if a variable follows a Categorical distribution, it has a categorical nature; if Bernoulli, a boolean nature; if Gaussian, continuous nature; if Laplace, long-tail nature; if Gamma, waiting times between random events, and so on.
+The dependencies (item 3) describe the structure of the mechanism, and the distributions (item 4) describe the nature of the structure, e.g., categorical with $\cat$, boolean with $\bern$, continuous $\R$ with $\N$, continuous positive accumulation with $\Gamma$, and so on.
 Consult Distribution Zoo (\refsec{sec:zoo}) for this choice.

 Readers familiar with mathematical modeling (e.g., SAT, MAXSAT, MILP, CSP, SMT, ASP) would easily see the similarity between statistical modeling and those paradigms.
 Both first define a list of variables with their types, then define constraints over the variables.